JoaoIto/JoaoIto/README.md

 ## Hey!!
 I am Joao!😊

-- **Currently I am coding in JavaScript, but I study Typescript, and JS frameworks for more projects!** 😉
+- **Currently I am coding in JavaScript, but I pretend study Typescript, and JS frameworks for more projects!** 😉
 - **Today I am studying JavaScript EMCASCRIPT6 and Typescript📚**
 - **I study in Federal Institute of Tocantins in Brazil** 🌔
 - **I like games, codes, musics, live streams 💥**